Orița M1941

 The Orița is a 9×19mm Parabellum submachine gun that was manufactured in Romania during World War II and for several years afterwards.
-It was named for Captain Marin Orița (Military Technical Corps, Romanian Army), who is credited in Romania with its design.
+It was named after Captain Marin Orița (Military Technical Corps, Romanian Army), who is credited in Romania with its design.
 (Other sources describe the Orița as a joint Czech-Romanian project; the Czech Leopold Jašek and the Romanian Nicolae Sterca are also considered to have contributed to its design).

 Design and production

 The design of the Orița uses an open bolt firing mechanism which has a floating firing pin and lever system instead of a fixed firing pin.
 The rifling of the barrel is six-groove right-handed.
 In 1948, several changes were made to the design: the manual safety was replaced with a grip safety lever, a reinforced metal wrist was added to the stock and the semi-automatic selector was removed with the gun remaining at fully automatic only.

 Mass production was made by CMC Uzinele Metalurgice Copșa Mică and Cugir.
 With a production rate of 666 pieces per month as of October 1942, 6,000 were produced until October 1943.